 Sarah Budriunas (08:56):

+It’s okay to fail.
 And it’s okay to not make the right decision the first time, as long as you’re learning a lesson from said decisions or from the outcome that came from whatever you did.
-I think sometimes people almost have a route analysis paralysis these days where they’re so concerned that they might be making the wrong choice.
-They’re almost stuck in the middle and not making a decision is making a decision incidentally.
-So it’s okay to dive in and learn and see if maybe there was something there that stuck that you can carry with you, whether it’s a lesson, something in your career you liked, or didn’t like something in a relationship that doesn’t feel healthy or good or good feel healthy or good.
-These aren’t, I feel like failures are always painted in a bad way and the truly not true because you cannot become who you will be in that really amazing best version of yourself unless you have these experiences and these moments.
+I think sometimes people almost have a route analysis paralysis these days where they’re so concerned that they might be making the wrong choice, they’re almost stuck in the middle and not making a decision is making a decision incidentally.
+So it’s okay to dive in and learn and see if maybe there was something there that stuck that you can carry with you, whether it’s a lesson, something in your career you liked or didn’t like, something in a relationship that doesn’t feel healthy or good or did feel healthy or good.
+These aren’t, I feel like failures are always painted in a bad way and it’s really not true because you cannot become who you will be in that really amazing best version of yourself unless you have these experiences and these moments.